Civil Litigation, Civil Rights, Employment & Commercial Law, Insurance Litigation

 - Ralph Losey, Esq., https://e-discoveryteam.com/2011/08/31/case-where-it-tech’s-fast-talk-had-zero-persuasive-value-with-judge/

 Among other matters, Attorney Bagnell is currently representing a SWAT team member seeking damages when his firearm discharged after falling to the ground, shooting him through the knee and leg.
-Since the suit was filed, the manufacturer has issued a voluntary upgrade of the pistol due to problems with the weapon's internal safeties, which are designed to prevent the gun from firing in such a situation.
+Since the suit was filed, the manufacturer has issued a voluntary upgrade of the pistol due to problems with the weapon's trigger weight and internal safeties, which are designed to prevent the gun from firing in such a situation.
 The Complaint seeks "in excess of $1 million for each count and there are three counts in the Complaint, each requiring proof of different elements.
 What amount is ultimately awarded is of course up to a jury and the Judge as I have mentioned," he added.
-"A weapon that fires without a voluntary trigger pull is a very serious issue, the amounts in question reflect that, and the company's post-suit 'upgrade' reflects it, as well."